…Hoh boy, here we go.

 …Actually, I take that last complaint back.
 I’ll even turn it into a compliment!
 Cinematic video games need more rest breaks.
 Metal Gear?
 Xenosaga?
 Are you listening?
 Through your time holes to the future?

 Ursula turns giant and finally the song starts.
 Oh right, the whole rhythm minigame thing!
 I uh… legitimately forgot while I was doing the first pass editing.
 Ah heh.
 Heh heh… hah.
 The new mechanic in this song is a queue to rapidly tap the button, and the objective is to clear a “health bar” of Ursula’s by hitting the right notes.
 The new rapid-tap seem to be best at clearing the health bar, since you do very little “damage” with the old mechanics.
-I’ve usually cleared the health bar about half way through the song!
+And it really is good at it – I’ve usually cleared the health bar about half way through the song!

 Of the three unique songs in KH2’s Atlantica, this one is probably my favourite, even if it’s far from perfect.
 Most of the quality comes from Pat Carroll, who’s brought all her enthusiasm, especially towards the end.
 Still, even Pat Carroll can’t save the song from the writing, which is having some special localization problems on top of its other faults.
-In a few places, Carroll has to sing too fast just to keep up with the Japanese lyric’s tempo.
+In a few places, Carroll has to sing too fast just to keep up with the song’s original, Japanese-lyric tempo, which just doesn’t match at points.
 I’m not musically competent enough to bring the rest of this to critique, but the song sounds like something off of an unremarkable DTV movie’s soundtrack.
 For what it’s worth, even a DTV movie’s soundtrack is better than the ear-wrenching “Swim this Way.”

 I do have to touch on the lyrics a little.
 At one point, Ursula calls Flotsam and Jetsam to her side, and they leave Sora to do so, even though they had very nearly killed him.
 And when they get to Ursula, she orders them… to kill Sora.
 Guess you should have been paying a little more attention to the fight, huh Ursula?